jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-09-07-geprc-cinepro-4k-cinewhoop-review/index.md

 `UPDATE:` here is the video of the GEPRC CinePro with the Dalprop Cyclone q2035c props.
 The quad still flies smooth and nice, I do feel that the handling with the Avan Flow props is a bit easier, but they are also more amp hungry.
 Both prop options work really well with this quad.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/HCHy9sUj7LU?list=PLt8_2AobQjAeWqgpphjAtnjsbxNO32tOs&index=4" frameBorder="0" allowFullScreen title="GEPRC CinePro flight with Dalprop Cyclone q2035c props"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/HCHy9sUj7LU?list=PLt8_2AobQjAeWqgpphjAtnjsbxNO32tOs&index=4" frameBorder="0" allowFullScreen title="GEPRC CinePro flight with Dalprop Cyclone q2035c props" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 ![GEPRC CinePro with Dalprops on](geprc-cinepro-4k-cinewhoop-review-40.jpg)